 This happened because the presence of overloading was checked too early, before any tie()d access was attempted.
 If the class of the value FETCH()ed from the tied variable does not change, a simple workaround for code that is to run on older Perl versions is to access the value (via () = $\$ f{00}$ or some such) immediately after tie()ing, so that after this call the previous class coincides with the current one.

-• Barewords are not covered by overloaded string constants.
+- Barewords are not covered by overloaded string constants. - The range operator . . cannot be overloaded.